idild13/circle-marketing-analytics-sql-pipelines/README.md

-# Circle Analytics — SQL Suite
+# Circle Marketing Analytics — Automated SQL Pipelines

 A portfolio of SQL challenges completed during Le Wagon’s Data Analytics Bootcamp using BigQuery for **Circle**, a circular, eco-responsible sportswear brand.
 Each challenge focuses on a different analytics workflow: **inventory**, **aggregation & pivots**, **parcel logistics**, and **sales funnel**.
 The work emphasizes **views vs. tables**, pipeline design, and performance trade-offs.